Site icon Circuit Ideas for You

 The Zener diode is used as a voltage reference.

-When the voltage across it reaches its zener voltage, it starts conducting in the reverse direction, maintaining a relatively constant voltage drop.
+When the voltage across reaches its Zener voltage it starts conducting in the reverse direction maintaining a relatively constant voltage drop.

-There should be a resistor connected in series with the base of the TIP142 to limit the current flowing through the base.
+A resistor is connected in series with the base of the TIP142 to limit the current flowing through the base.

 The TIP142 is configured as an emitter follower meaning its emitter follows the voltage at the base minus a small voltage drop approx 2V for the darlington configuration.